gmejiamtz/sorting_accelerator_presentation/slides.md

 ### AXI Lite UART Module

-- Taken from Dan Gisselquist's [verilog-uart](https://github.com/alexforencich/verilog-uart) repo
+- Taken from Alex Forencich's [verilog-uart](https://github.com/alexforencich/verilog-uart) repo
 - AXI Stream interface that directly interfaces with the stdout buffer FIFO
 - Acts as stdout for our design